SumoLogic/sumologic-public-partner-apps/.github/README_TEMPLATE.md

       Collection step n. <step description>

-## Install the Sumo Logic App and View the dashboards
+## Install the App and View the Dashboards

 ### Install